VHP4Safety/cloud/docs/catalog.md

 ## QSPRpred

-A service to train and employ QSAR and PCM models that take a compound structure and pretrained model as input and returns the predicted potency of said compound. [[more info](service/qsprpred.md)]
+This tool allows users to predict the activity of their chemicals of interest for various endpoints.
+This prediction is done by target-specific, pretrained QSAR models.
+These models are specific for endpoints related to molecular initiation events from the VHP4Safety case studies. [[more info](service/qsprpred.md)]

 -------------------------------------------------------------------------------